 Do not, under any circumstances, rebalance investments based on fears about the market conditions.
 Remember that passive investing means walking past that fear in favour of long-term growth.
 However, don’t ignore clear market signals about specific investments ending in loss.

 Remember: passive investments is not about forgetting invested money.
 It is maintaining the discipline to look at the big (long-term) picture while riding out the little bumps and shifts along the way.

-This information has been sourced from the ASX, ASIC's Moneysmart and Investopedia.
+This information has been sourced from ASX.